electric-sql/pglite/docs/extensions/index.md

 # PGlite Extensions

-PGlite support both Postgres extensions and has a plugin API to enable extensions to extend the public API of the PGlite interface.
+PGlite supports both Postgres extensions, and has a plugin API to enable extensions to extend the public API of the PGlite interface.

 Below is a list of available extensions.